ActorExpose/scantronitor/README.md

 on to the Qualys API
 3. Done!
 You should be able to go you http://[your web server]/scantronitor and view the main page
+4. Extra items you should consider include how you are going to authentication users, secure the API password, and secure a proxy password if needed.

 ========================================================================